asteroid-lang/asteroid/docs/User Guide.rst

     let 1 = 1.

 where we take the term on the right side and match it to the pattern on the left side of the ``=`` operator are completely legal and highlight the fact that ``let`` statement is not equivalent to an assignment statement.
-Patterns are expressions that consist purely of constructors and variables.
+Simple patterns are expressions that consist purely of constructors and variables.
 Constructors themselves consist of constants, list and tuple constructors, and user defined structures.
 Here is an example where we do some computations on the right side of a ``let`` statement and then match the result against a pattern on the left,
 ::

     load system io.

-    -- note 1+1 evaluates to 2 and is then matched
-    -- the variables x and y are bound to 1 and 3, respectively, -- via pattern matching
     let [x,2,y] = [1+0,1+1,1+2].
     io @println (x,y).